 Raf is involved at many levels at Developers Institute.
 Whilst creating an enterprise-ready learning experience for students which—according to him—is “lots of fun”, he also supports our incredible crew of instructors.
 Raf gives students and instructors his full support and attention to help them accomplish the projects they are working on.

 Before joining Developers Institute

-Building an early Enterprise Cloud for NTT
+Built an early Enterprise Cloud for NTT.

-News editing for InfoQ, one of the largest software engineering sites
+News editing for InfoQ, one of the largest software engineering sites.

-Organising DevOpsDays New Zealand
+Organised DevOpsDays New Zealand.

-Helping digitise New Zealand’s parliamentary processes
+Helped digitise New Zealand’s parliamentary processes.

-There is more to our Head of Product than code
+There is more to our Head of Product than code!

-Raf is a firm believer in Software being about bringing smiles to the faces of people which is the reason why he enjoys his jobs so much.
+Raf is a firm believer that software is about bringing smiles to people’s faces, which is why he enjoys his jobs so much.

-His super powers relay around the ukulele and Git-fu,
+His superpowers are the ukulele and Git-fu.